Commercial Real Estate Attorney Dallas, TX

 - Drafting, reviewing, and negotiating real estate contracts and purchase agreements to help you secure favorable terms for your real estate goals.

-- Representing you in commercial real estate litigation, including disputes over eminent domain, and federal, state, and local tax issues.
+- Representing you in commercial real estate litigation, including disputes over eminent domain.

-- Representing you in real estate contract disputes resolution proceedings before administrative agencies and in courts of law.
+- Resolving real estate contract disputes before administrative agencies and in courts of law.

-- Representing you in tort litigation involving property visitors or tenants to protect your property interests.
+- Tenant and property access matters – Representing you in tort litigation involving property visitors or tenants, including forcible entry and detainer proceedings.

 Need an Experienced Commercial Real Estate Attorney on Your Due Diligence Team?